techdawg70/TechDawg70/README.md

 # TechDawg70
-My Gitty-Git-Hub
-Born along LA into sounds of music and money.
+Gitty-Git-Hub OG geek from US east coast (LA)- born into sounds of music and coin.
 Willing to try new adventures with leadership and passion.